SoftServeSalesforce/SF-chatGPT-productivity-check/src/README.md

+Application Desctiption:
+The application helps to work with Account related orders on the Account record page.
+The page has embedded LWC component accountRelatedOrders which retrieves related to account orders with attachments with latest salesforce file attached to order with name that starts with 'Invoice'.
+The functionality allows user to set order status to 'Activated' via Activate row action, set status to 'Shipped' via Mark as shipped row action.
+User can download file within download icon click in the table row or within row action select Download.
+Preview attachment via ro action Preview.
+For mass order processing have 'Activate' and 'Mark as Shipped' buttons, user need to select orders via checkbox for these actions.
+Only 'Draft' orders allowed to activate and 'Activated' to mask as shipped.
+Table is reactive, so any updates instantly reflected.

+# Testing
+To setup test data - use command through CLI: sfdx force:apex:execute -f scripts\apex\generateData.apex After successfull execution of the script Account named 'SoftServe Inc.' could be used for testing purposes.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.